AlaskaAirlines/auro-input/demo/demo.md

   ```
 </auro-accordion>

+### Retrieving `isValid` attribute

+Use the `isValid` attribute to determine if the input is in an error state or not.
+For most usecases, the recommended method of retrieving this attribute on input is to look for it in the `input` event response's target object.

+When dealing with cross component communication of error states in more complex components (such as `auro-checkbox`), its possible that you may only want the `isValid` attribute and not the updated input string.
+For this usecase, utilize the `auroInput-validation` event.
+The `isValid` attribute is in the details section of the `auroInput-validation` event response's details object.

 ## Custom pattern and validation support

 Use the `validateOnInput` attribute to enable live validation on the `input` event.
 Recommended use is with setting a custom `pattern` and validation is required prior to a `blur` event.

+**NOTE:** Data passed into the custom `pattern` is interpreted as a string.
+When using this feature, make sure you're also passing in a string and not a `RegEx` object, and escape all your forward-slash characters with preceding back-slash characters.

 <div class="exampleWrapper exampleWrapper--flex">
   <auro-input id="validation1" required validateOnInput pattern="[a-zA-Z-.']+( +[a-zA-Z-.']+)+" setCustomValidity="Full name requires two or more names with at least one space.">